Southern California Trolley League: History

 The Southern California Trolley League was founded in 1910 by James McCormick and Ed Crolic.
 Jim McCormick owned a pool hall and had owned and managed a local team called McCormick's Shamrocks, who played in numerous exhibition games in the Los Angeles area.
-Ed Crolic would be the league secretary and become a manager in the California Trolley League, while McCormick served as the league president.
+Ed Crolic would be the league secretary and become a manager of the Santa Ana club in the Southern California Trolley League, while McCormick served as the league president.

 The Southern California Trolley League was formed for the 1910 season as a six–team Class D minor league under the direction of league president Jim McCormick.
 The 1910 Southern California Trolley League began play hosting franchises from Long Beach, California (Long Beach Clothiers), Los Angeles, California (Los Angeles McCormicks and Los Angeles Maiers), Pasadena, California (Pasadena Silk Sox), Redondo Beach, California (Redondo Beach Wharf Rats) and Santa Ana, California (Santa Ana Walnut Growers).
 The Los Angeles Maiers were named for a local brewery and the Los Angeles MCormicks were named for their owner.
 Both Los Angeles teams played home games at Maier Park, sharing it with the Vernon Tigers of the Pacific Coast League.

 With all the league franchises being located in the greater Los Angeles area, the ballparks were accessible via trolley, leading to the league name.

 Maier Park, home of both the Los Angeles Maiers and Los Angeles McCormicks, had been built in Vernon, California in 1909 by local brewery owner Pete Maier for his Vernon Tigers, a Pacific Coast League club, who were the primary tenants.
 In an era where laws prevented alcohol within the city of Los Angeles, Maier Park was located directly adjacent to Doyle's Bar, which was advertised as the "longest bar in the world."
 Doyle's Bar had its own separate public entrance into the ballpark.
 It was noted that even players used the entrance to the bar in between innings.